Angelos Sikelianos

 Angelos Sikelianos (Άγγελος Σικελιανός /el/; 28 March 1884 – 19 June 1951) was a Greek lyric poet and playwright.
 His themes include Greek history, religious symbolism as well as universal harmony in poems such as The Moonstruck, Prologue to Life, Mother of God, and Delphic Utterance.
-His plays include Sibylla, Daedalus in Crete, Christ in Rome, The Death of Digenis, The Dithyramb of the Rose and Asklepius.
+His plays include Sibylla, Daedalus in Crete, Christ in Rome, The Death of Digenis, The Dithyramb of the Rose and Asclepius.
 Although occasionally his grandiloquence blunts the poetic effect of his work, some of Sikelianos finer lyrics are among the best in Western literature.
 Every year from 1946 to 1951, he was nominated for the Nobel Prize for Literature.

 Biography

 Sikelianos was born in Lefkada where he spent his childhood.
 In 1900, he registered to the Athens Law School but never graduated.

 In the course of the following years, he traveled extensively and devoted himself to poetry.
 In 1907, he married the American Eva Palmer in the United States; the couple moved to Athens in 1908.
 During that period, Sikelianos came in contact with Greek intellectuals, and in 1909 he published his first collection of poems, Alafroískïotos (The Moonstruck), which had an immediate impact and was recognized by critics as an important work.

 He also befriended fellow writer Nikos Kazantzakis, and in 1914 they spent forty days on Mount Athos, visiting most of the monasteries there and living the life of ascetics.
 The following year, they embarked on a pilgrimage through Greece.
 The two writers were kindred spirits, but also very different in their respective views on life.
 Sikelianos was a man of the world, full of optimism, and with a steadfast faith in his abilities as a writer.
 Kazantzakis was the taciturn and reclusive counterpart who was doubt-ridden, and had, as he himself admitted, a tendency to focus on the skull behind the face.
 Together, however, they shared the mutual concern of attempting to refine and elevate the human spirit through artistic pursuits.